daviduzondu/reallysimpleblog/README.md

-This is the git repository for the tutorial on how to create a blog using Google Sh
+This is the git repository for the tutorial on how to create a blog using Google Sheets